 In the next section, we provide more detailed traits of each of the five types.

 What Is A Functioning Alcoholic Condition?

-A functioning alcoholic is someone who abuses alcohol regularly but is still able to work, go to school, handle parenting or marital responsibilities, maintain their appearance and manage an assortment of daily tasks.
+A functioning alcoholic is someone who abuses alcohol regularly but is still able to work, go to school, handle parenting or marital responsibilities, maintain their appearance, and manage an assortment of daily tasks.
 A few family members, friends, or co-workers may suspect the truth, but for the most part, others are not aware of how serious the person’s drinking problem is.

 According to research sponsored by the National Council on Alcohol and Drug Dependence (NCADD), approximately 14 million American adults—or one out of every 13—suffer from an alcohol use disorder.
-Out of this total, as many as 20 percents may be functional alcoholics.
+Out of this total, as many as 20 percent may be functional alcoholics.

 Identifying a Functional Alcoholic

-It takes courage to ask oneself this question, and even more courage to answer it honestly.
+It takes courage to ask oneself this question and even more courage to answer it honestly.

 Unfortunately, most functional alcoholics live in denial, too ashamed or too proud to admit the truth to themselves or others.
-In their minds, they rationalize their behavior by its apparent lack of effect on their lives.
-They may even congratulate themselves on being able to handle their alcohol consumption without slipping into real alcoholism.

 The Telltale Signs of High-Functioning Alcoholism